deckhouse/deckhouse/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md

   kubectl -n d8-system delete po -l app=deckhouse --force
   ```

-  if you got error `lock the main queue: waiting for all control-plane-manager Pods to become Ready`, force remove control plane Pods for another nodes
+  If you got the error `lock the main queue: waiting for all control-plane-manager Pods to become Ready`, forcibly remove control plane Pods for other nodes.

 - and wait for control plane Pod rolling over and becoming `Ready`.